• Skip to main content

 ½ tablespoon minced ginger, 2 cloves garlic

-• Next, add mushrooms, cabbage, carrot, and a sprinkle of salt.
-Fry until the veggies are wilted, and the mixture is dry.
+• Next, add mushrooms, cabbage, carrots, and a sprinkle of salt.
+Fry until they are tender.

 3 shiitake mushrooms, 1 cup shredded cabbage, ½ medium carrot